 Literally a bowl full of bubbles – a thing of sourdough beauty!

 Now, get your banneton out and liberally flour it with rice flour.
 It needs to be really well floured, all the way up the sides, so that the dough doesn’t stick.

 *If you have a new banneton, when you first get it, spray the inside with water, pour in some rice flour and tap tap flour all around the inside of it, moving the banneton around to move the flour.
 Then let it dry, creating a dried layer of flour inside the banneton.
 You will still need to add extra flour every time you use it but this gives you a good non stick base.

 As you lift the dough you should see all those bubbles throughout the dough

-Perform another round of lifts and folds with the dough, about 10-15 times only, and bring it into a loose ball again, it should be bouncy and happy.
+Very gently, perform a single round of lifts and folds with the dough, once round the bowl, a maximum about 10 times, only to bring it into a loose ball again, it should be bouncy and happy.
 Don’t be heavy handed and don’t handle the dough too much, this is to preserve the carefully crafted bubbles.